World Oceans Day

-World Ocean Day (WOD) is an international day that takes place annually on June 8.
-The concept was originally proposed in 1992 by Canada's International Centre for Ocean Development (ICOD) and the Ocean Institute of Canada (OIC) at the Earth Summit – UN Conference on Environment and Development (UNCED) in Rio de Janeiro, Brazil.
-The Ocean Project started global coordination of World Ocean Day starting in 2002.
-"World Oceans Day" was officially recognized by the United Nations in 2008.
-The international day supports the implementation of worldwide Sustainable Development Goals (SDGs) and fosters public interest in the protection of the ocean and the sustainable management of its resources.
-World Oceans Day is observed by all UN member states.
+World Oceans Day (WOD) is an international day that takes place annually on June 8.
+The concept was originally proposed in 1992 by Canada's International Centre for Ocean Development (ICOD) and the Ocean Institute of Canada (OIC) at the Earth Summit (the UN Conference on Environment and Development) held that year in Rio de Janeiro, Brazil.
+The day was officially recognized by the United Nations in 2008, and is observed by all UN member states.

+The observance supports the implementation of worldwide Sustainable Development Goal 14, and fosters public interest in the protection of oceans and the sustainable management of their resources.

 History

 The Original Initiative of World Oceans Day

 The Brundtland Commission (also known as the World Commission on Environment and Development) noted in the 1987 Brundtland Report that the ocean sector lacked a strong voice compared to other sectors.

-At the first World Ocean Day in 1992, the objectives were to move the ocean from the sidelines to the center of the intergovernmental and NGO discussions and policy and to strengthen the voice of ocean and coastal constituencies worldwide.
+At the first World Ocean Day in 1992, the objectives were to move the ocean from the sidelines to the center of intergovernmental and NGO discussions and policy and to strengthen the voice of ocean and coastal constituencies worldwide.